baslare/spark_dbt_localstack/README.md

 All of these are organized in a docker-compose.yml file.
 You can have a look at the runs in GitHub Actions.
 The commands (e.g. queries) have their output written, where applicable.

 The modelling approach I had is something similar to a star schema in a data warehouse.
-While this is obviously a very simplified example, if scaled the main idea wouldn't change much:
+While this is obviously a very simplified example, the main ideas would stay the same:

+- The goal is to provide a DWH solution that allows for an efficiently queryable self-service storage.
+- This calls for an OLAP approach, but the data we receive seems normalized.
+For the sake of simplicity, I just added the files provided in the task in the localstack bucket (_air-boltic_)
+- pyspark extracts and